rayk/open-criticide/README.md

 - ``yarn test`` Runs the test suite.
 - ``yarn run package`` or ``electron-forge package`` builds a stand alone application package.

+You can deep drive on contributing in the [guide](https://github.com/rayk/open-criticide/blob/develop/CONTRIBUTING.md) and the [wiki](https://github.com/rayk/open-criticide/wiki/Realisation-Perspective) in addition [other things](https://github.com/rayk/open-criticide/wiki) contains the implementation rational and perspective.